Modular forms via invariant theory: Acknowledgements

 \begin{observation} Let $f$ be a modular form of weight $\rho$ and let $I$ be a concomitant of type $(d,\sigma)$ for some $d$ for the action of ${\rm GL}(g)$ on the representation $\rho$.
 Then by applying $I$ to $f$ one obtains a modular form of weight $\sigma$. \end{observation}

+Instead of spelling this out in detailed notations we will illustrate it by a couple of examples in the next section.
 One may formulate variants of this involving a finite set of modular forms to which invariant theory (via multi-invariants) is applied. \end{section} \begin{section}{Illustrations} We now illustrate the second observation by a number of special cases.